tomtom800/lingq_downloader/README.md

 You’ll need an API key, which you can find [here](https://www.lingq.com/en/accounts/apikey/).

 # Instructions
+[Check you have Python installed]([check that you have Python installed](https://realpython.com/installing-python/)), and install it if you need to.

 Download the script [here](https://github.com/tomtom800/lingq_downloader/archive/refs/heads/main.zip).
 Extract the zip.

 Find lingq_downloader.py and move it to the folder you want to use.
 Open Terminal.
 Point Terminal to this folder, e.g. `cd ~/Downloads`.